jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 And Once you realize, that earth is a lifeboat, and we all are fighting for a spot, the hatred, yelling, and all the shit extremists are doing today makes sense.

-The left and right are lifeforms fighting for survival.
+The Left and Right are lifeforms fighting for survival.
 The reason why things are getting so desperate, and why they will keep getting worse before they get better, is because Left and Right are not fighting physics to survive, they are fighting evolution.
 Because both sides are out of date; dinosaurs trying to survive after earth has change.

 Both sides fight, because they don't know how to evolve with it.